FHNW-edea/OSMDemo/README.md

 This project just shows how to display [OpenStreetMap](https://www.openstreetmap.org/)-Tiles in your application and how to deal with markers and callouts.

-Known issues: The delivery of tiles seems to slow down when requesting "too-much" tiles.

 # Kotlin Multiplatform